-- Cover Version: "Sunshine of Your Love" for the True Lies soundtrack, "Crosstown Traffic" and "Back in Black" from ,ironically, their first album back "Collide°scope"
+- Cover Version: "Memories Can't Wait" on Vivid, "Sunshine of Your Love" for the True Lies soundtrack, "Crosstown Traffic" and "Back in Black" on Collideøscope.

 - Punctuated!
 For!
 Emphasis!: "I'M!
 THE!
 CULT!
 OF!
 PER!
 SON!
 AL...ITYYYY!"

-- Sampling: Hit single "Cult of Personality" samples speeches by Franklin Delano Roosevelt, John F. Kennedy, and Malcolm X.
+- Sampling: Hit single "Cult of Personality" samples speeches by Franklin D. Roosevelt, John F. Kennedy, and Malcolm X.

-- Special Guest: Guest vocalists have included Public Enemy ("Funny Vibe"), Queen Latifah ("Under Cover of Darkness") and Little Richard ("Elvis Is Dead").
+- Special Guest: Guest vocalists have included Chuck D and Flavor Flav ("Funny Vibe"), Queen Latifah ("Under Cover of Darkness"), and Little Richard ("Elvis is Dead").